 I've spent a ton of time leading and being a part of a distributed team.
 I've also spent many hours researching and writing on the topic of working remotely.
 I've seen the best of remote work and I've seen the not-so-great of distributed work arrangements.
-As I've built this company, I've had the chance to learn and hear stories from customers who have embraced distributed work inside their organization.
+As I've built Friday, I've had the chance to learn and hear stories from customers who have embraced distributed work inside their organization.

 Long story short, I've been collecting a ton of data points over the years about how to make remote work....work.

 After surveying the current state of blog posts and books, I've come to the realization that there's a need in the market for a book that covers foundational principles of distributed work in an unbiased way.

 I've become bored of the posts.
 It's the same thing repeated in a different way.

 A pet peeve of mine in the remote community is that people offer advice like, "you should have a company onsite", but they don't dive into why you should have a company onsite.
 From my perspective, this is a bit of a cargo cult and while the advice may be good, it doesn't provide a framework for thinking and applying the principles to your team/company.

 These principles may make sense for you...they may not!